Posted on

 WooCommerce shortcodes blog featured image

-Last updated on October 30, 2023
+Last updated on August 30, 2024

 What are WooCommerce shortcodes?

-• Display checkout on any page
+• Display checkout on any page.

-• Showcase best-sellers on your homepage
+• Showcase best-sellers on your homepage.

-• Pitch related products when customers show an interest in a product
+• Pitch related products when customers show an interest in a product.

-• Display video and audio
+• Display video and audio.

-• Add a creative slider
+• Add a creative slider.

-• Insert Add to Cart buttons
+• Insert Add to Cart buttons.

-• Highlight featured products in Gutenberg blocks, sidebars, other widgetized areas
+• Highlight featured products in Gutenberg blocks, sidebars, other widgetized areas and many other aspects.

 How to add shortcodes to your WooCommerce store?